 Filter by Species

 MUSKIES AND CARP are the St. Lawrence’s “BIG FISH,” and the river offers WORLD-CLASS angling for both species.
 Every year anglers catch muskies and carp that attain weights in the 30- and 40-pound classes.
 Fifty-plus pounders of each species are known to swim in the river.
-For more information on muskie fishing, see pages a-z of this guide.
-Likewise, for information on carp angling, consult pages a-z of the guide.

 The St. Lawrence River is rich in muskie history.
 That history includes the “fishing couples,” Art and Ruth Lawton and Len and Betty Hartman, as well as the “legendary guides,” Jim Evans and Al Russell.